Shadow Medicine

 Psychotherapeutic Services

-Dr. Beers is available for individual and group psychotherapy, psychoeducational lectures, panel discussions, integration groups, consulting and mentorship services pertaining to the blending of psychology, the psychospiritual and psychedelic integration.
-Mind-Body-Spirit integration.
-Areas of specialty: life transitions, women’s issues,
+Dr. Beers offers individual and group psychotherapy, psychoeducational lectures, panel discussions, integration groups, consulting, and mentorship services focused on the integration of psychology, the psychospiritual, and psychedelic experiences—supporting mind-body-spirit integration.

-Dr. Beers is available for individual and group psychotherapy, psychoeducational lectures, panel discussions, integration groups, consulting and mentorship services pertaining to the blending of psychology, the psychospiritual and psychedelic integration.
-Mind-Body-Spirit integration.
-Areas of specialty: life transitions, women’s issues, trauma, racial trauma and PTSD, anxiety, depression, spiritual emergence, and psychedelic integration.
+Dr. Beers offers individual and group psychotherapy, psychoeducational lectures, panel discussions, integration groups, consulting, and mentorship services focused on the integration of psychology, the psychospiritual, and psychedelic experiences—supporting mind-body-spirit integration.

 Inquire for further details with Dr. Beers.
 Click the Awaken Now | Email button at the top of the webpage.